5

 How do you practice mindfulness meditation in daily life?

-A busy schedule can make it hard to fit mindfulness into the day.
-Between work, taking care of your kids, and running errands, we rarely give ourselves a moment.
+A busy schedule can make it hard to fit mindfulness meditation into the day.
+We rarely give ourselves a moment between work, taking care of kids, and running errands.

 If you can’t find a break in your day, there are ways to incorporate mindfulness meditation into everyday activities.

-During these daily exercises, shift the awareness inside and clear the mind.
+During daily exercises and activities, shift the awareness inside and clear the mind.
 Focus purely on the breath, the physical body, or the activity you are partaking in.
 This is an excellent way to start the practice of mindfulness meditation.

 References